1042976/leetcode/0308_Range_Sum_Query_2D_Mutable/README.md

 The space complexity of the sumRegion could be O(1) but here we define an array to store possible column indices to avoid trying to get the same column indices repeatedly.

+This link is helpful to understand the structure of the 2D Segment Tree: https://www.geeksforgeeks.org/two-dimensional-segment-tree-sub-matrix-sum/

 **In BIT solution, the time and space complexity for each method are:**

 constructor - O(MN) and O(MN)